benshimonz/V1/README.md

 * _min([t])_ → t
 * _avg([t])_ → t
 * _sum([t])_ → t (defined over _int_ and _double_, but not over _date_, _time_ nor _datetime_)

+## Composite Properties

+Composite properties containst sub-properties.
+For example: address = { city, street, house number, postcode }.
+Each sub-property has its own name and data type.
+At the query level, a sub-property is referenced as "property name"."sub-property name" (e.g. address.street").

+Is it frequently required to use an expression that reference two or more subproperties of the same property (e.g. any person lives in ("city= "Oldtown", street = "Park Road") or in ("city= "Volantis", street = "Castle Street"), that has an offspring that lives in the same city and street.

+todo

 ## Enumerated Properties